 - Legal Intern, New York State Attorney General’s Office, Litigation Bureau (2011)

 Alumni Admissions Interviewer, Georgetown University Law Center (2014-Present)

 Member, White House National Security Leadership Workshop (2016)

 Graduate, U.S. Department of Homeland Security Law Training Program (2015)

 B.S., Providence College

 - District of Columbia Bar

 Related News & Insights

-- AlertA Final Trump EO Would Regulate Cloud, Software and Remote Computing ServicesMegan L. Brown, Richard C. Sofield, Matthew J. Gardner, Sam Kaplan, Michael L. DiakiwskiJanuary 21, 2021
+- AlertA Final Trump EO Would Regulate Cloud, Software and Remote Computing ServicesMegan L. Brown, Richard C. Sofield, Matthew J. Gardner, Michael L. DiakiwskiJanuary 21, 2021